mahsankhaan/Manage-ibm-kubernetes-service-using-terraform/README.md

 __NOTE:__ Please restart the device if above command is not executed

 ## Step 2 : Install IBM Cloud Provider plug-in
+Terraform uses the IBM Cloud Provider plug-in to securely communicate with the IBM Cloud REST API.
+To provision and work with IBM Cloud resources,we must install it.

 1. [Download the latest version of the IBM Cloud Provider binary package](https://github.com/IBM-Cloud/terraform-provider-ibm/releases)
 1. Extract the IBM Cloud Provider package to retrieve the binary file.
 1. Create a hidden folder for plug-in